 Update from S-123 Task Group – Bridget Gagné

-BG: S-123 presentation (Available on webpage:)
+BG: S-123 presentation (Available on webpage)

 HP: Area A3 is specific to each service provider, not a global coverage.

 RM: Should potentially remove ‘(in practice this means Inmarsat…)’

 ACTION.
 All NIPWG members requested to comment on what types of communication have not yet been covered by the S-123 enumerations (can be found on presentation).
 All